apollographql/rover/docs/source/subgraphs.md

 <td>

-If a monolithic schema for this variant already exists in the graph registry instead of multiple subgraph schemas, you will need to run `rover subgraph publish` with the `--convert` flag in order to convert this variant to be a federated graph with one or more subgraphs.
-This will _permanently_ delete the existing schema from this variant and replace it with a single subgraph.
-You will likely need to run multiple `subgraph publish` multiple times in order to successfully compose a supergraph.
+If a monolithic schema for this variant already exists in the graph registry instead of multiple subgraph schemas, you need to run `rover subgraph publish` with the `--convert` flag to convert this variant to a federated graph with one or more subgraphs.

-**Required** if you are converting an existing monolithic graph variant to a federated graph variant with one or more subgraphs.
+This _permanently_ deletes the monolithic schema from this variant and replaces it with a single subgraph.
+In many cases, you need to run `subgraph publish` for multiple or _all_ of your subgraphs before Studio can successfully compose a supergraph schema.

-**Optional** if the graph variant already has one or more subgraphs.
+**Required** if you're converting an existing monolithic graph variant to a federated graph variant with one or more subgraphs.
+Has no effect otherwise.

 </td>
 </tr>